awsdocs/amazon-rekognition-developer-guide/doc_source/images-bytes.md

 Amazon Rekognition Image operations can analyze images that are supplied as image bytes or images stored in an Amazon S3 bucket\.

 These topics provide examples of supplying image bytes to Amazon Rekognition Image API operations by using a file loaded from a local file system\.
-You pass image bytes to a Rekognition API operation by using the [Image](API_Image.md) input parameter\.
+You pass image bytes to an Amazon Rekognition API operation by using the [Image](API_Image.md) input parameter\.
 Within `Image`, you specify the `Bytes` property to pass base64\-encoded image bytes\.

-Image bytes passed to a Rekognition API operation by using the `Bytes` input parameter must be base64 encoded\.
+Image bytes passed to an Amazon Rekognition API operation by using the `Bytes` input parameter must be base64 encoded\.
 The AWS SDKs that these examples use automatically base64\-encode images\.
-You don't need to encode image bytes before calling a Rekognition API operation\.
+You don't need to encode image bytes before calling an Amazon Rekognition API operation\.
 For more information, see [Images](images-information.md)\.

 In this example JSON request for `DetectLabels`, the source image bytes are passed in the `Bytes` input parameter\.